gcoupelant/hello-world/README.md

 The configured GitHub Actions will build the dependencies in a Ubuntu runner, run the program using `pipenv run` and upload the virtual environment artifacts.

-After these steps, it will also build a Docker image using `Dockerfile.external-venv` by providing the previously built virtual environment and run the program using a container this time.
+After these steps, it will also build a Docker image by providing the previously built virtual environment and run the program using a container this time.